Maintain your flower garden with these tips

 For optimal grass health, be sure to keep the grasses trimmed and fertilize annually to provide ample nutrition to the roots.
 With just a little upkeep, these groundcovers can offer beauty that lasts all season.

 4.)Choose the best plants for your environment.
-Because perennials will be long-term fixtures of the garden, it's especially important to choose something hardy enough to last through the seasons and endure the natural weather and soil fluctuations of the local climate.
+Because perennials will be long-term fixtures of the garden, it's essential to choose something hardy enough to last through the seasons and endure the local climate's natural weather and soil fluctuations.
 Bear in mind that some plants are more robust than others.

-Just as groundcovers help with weed control, choosing hardy plants can help to maintain the health of your garden.
+Just as groundcovers help with weed control, choosing hardy plants can help maintain your garden's health.
 Plants with strong roots and healthy growth are less susceptible to disease and weed invasion, and the best plants for the job are those suited to your growing conditions.
 Ask the nursery or a local gardening expert for advice on the best varietals for your garden.

 5.)
 Remember cleanup and maintenance.
 Just because perennial plants return to bloom each spring or stay vibrant year-round doesn't mean they don't need a bit of upkeep.
 Even the hardiest plants require a bit more than sun and water to do their best.
-Deadhead flowers to encourage new blooms and keep the garden looking fresh.
-Remember to trim and prune to promote new growth, but leave enough behind to protect the plant against winter cold.
-Also remember to insulate the roots with mulch, especially when younger plants will be facing a severe winter.
+Deadhead flowers encourage new blooms and keep the garden looking fresh.
+Remember to trim and prune to promote new growth, but leave enough behind to protect the plant against the winter cold.
+Also, remember to insulate the roots with mulch, especially when younger plants face a severe winter.
 Most plants will endure heavy pruning after they've finished blooming, but be sure to check individual care instructions for the plant in question.